OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Start using the app and trigger its functions.
 You should see HTTP messages showing up in your interception proxy.

 > When using bettercap you need to activate "Support invisible proxying" in Proxy Tab / Options / Edit Interface

-## References

-### OWASP MASVS

-- MSTG-NETWORK-1: "Data is encrypted on the network using TLS.
-The secure channel is used consistently throughout the app."
-- MSTG-NETWORK-2: "The TLS settings are in line with current best practices, or as close as possible if the mobile operating system does not support the recommended standards."